nextgis/docs_geoserv_prem/source/settings.rst

 In this section you can upload data that will be used for basemap services.

-You can upload a PBF file or choose an area from the dropdown list.
+You can upload a PBF file (you can `order on NextGIS Data <https://data.nextgis.com/en/region/custom/base/>`_) or choose an area from the dropdown list.
 Upload progress is displayed on the same tab.

 .. figure:: _static/geosop_base_upload_en.png
    :name: geosop_base_upload